RauchDavis13/README-maker/output/README.md

-# Readme maker
+# README-maker
   ![badmath](https://img.shields.io/badge/license-MIT-blue.svg)

   ## Description

-App for a user to create a readme file
+User answers a series of questions and then a README.md file is created with the answer to the user's questions

 ## Table of Contents